United Nations System Staff College: History

 The college was formally created by the General Assembly on 20 December 2000 via Res.
 55/207.
-This resolution called for "an institution for system-wide knowledge management, training and learning for the staff of the United Nations system."
+This resolution called for "an institution for system-wide knowledge management, training and learning for the staff of the United Nations system".
 It also specified that special attention be paid to the areas of economic and social development, peace and security and the internal management of the United Nations system.

 On 12 July 2001, the General Assembly approved the Statute of the College via Res.
 55/278.
-This Statute laid out the College's objectives, governance structure, finances and staffing criteria, among other things.
-The Resolution also called the College a source of "continuous learning for the staff of the United Nations system."
+This statute laid out the College's objectives, governance structure, finances, and staffing criteria, among other things.